dotnet/docs-maui/docs/ios/deployment/publish-ad-hoc.md

 ## Publish the app

-For information about publishing an iOS app using the Command Line Interface (CLI), see [Publish an iOS app using the CLI](publish-cli.md).
+Visual Studio can publish a .NET MAUI iOS app for ad-hoc distribution.
+For information about publishing an iOS app using the Command Line Interface (CLI), see [Publish an iOS app using the command line](publish-cli.md).

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vs)